Pho: History

+Nam Định City in 1900.
+Nam Định was considered by many as the origin of Phở.

 Phở originated in Northern Vietnam in the early 20th century.
 It either evolved independently from, or shares a similar origin with, beef noodle soups found in neighboring countries, where dishes such as kuay teow reua of Thailand or ngau naam ho fun (牛腩河粉) and niu pahu (牛扒呼) of Guangdong and Yunnan provinces of China, are common.
 While the rice noodles and the spices used in the broth of phở have a connection with Chinese culinary traditions, beef consumption was not widespread among the Vietnamese because they traditionally used water buffaloes for farming.
-The demand for beef only appeared under French colonial rule, leading some to attribute phở’s origins to French, Chinese, or a combination of both influences.
+The demand for beef only appeared under French colonial rule, leading some to attribute phở's origins to French, Chinese, or a combination of both influences.
 However, its exact origins remain a topic of debate.

 During French colonial rule (1887–1954), the French introduced pot-au-feu, a slow-cooked beef stew, and the use of beef bones for broth mirrors French consommé techniques.
 However dishes with a similar preparation to phở using water buffalo meat, such as xáo trâu have long been staples to the rural cuisine.
 Villagers in Vân Cù say they ate phở long before the French colonial period.
 The modern form emerged between 1900 and 1907 in northern Vietnam, southeast of Hanoi in Nam Định Province, then a substantial textile market.
 The traditional home of phở is reputed to be the villages of Vân Cù and Dao Cù (or Giao Cù) in Đông Xuân commune, Nam Trực District, Nam Định Province.